Battle of Wana Camp: The battle

-Despite preparation by the British defenders, at 5:30am on 3rd November, as most of the camp's personnel slept, a force of 2,000 armed Mashud tribesmen attacked the camp.
+Despite preparation by the British defenders, at 5:30 a.m. on 3rd November, as most of the camp's personnel slept, a force of 2,000 armed Mashud tribesmen attacked the camp.
 Waves of tribesmen appeared from nearby nullahs that concealed their approach to the perimeter of the camp.
 Only three minutes after the first shots had been fired, several of the tribesmen had reach the camp.
 The initial attack began on the western part of the camp, held by the 1st Gurkhas.
 The attack was led by a group of 800 'fanatical' tribesmen.

 Only a small number of Gurkhas managed to reach the perimeter in time to meet the oncoming attackers.
 Most began only mere moments after leaving their tents, fighting with bayonet against sword and shield.
 E and G companies of the 1st Gurkhas managed to form a defensive line under Major Robinson and fought to hold the attackers back from the rest of the camp.
 By this time, some tribesmen had passed through the Gurkha camp and made their way to the camp hospital, slaughtering and injuring several of the 1st Punjab Cavalry's horses.
 A company of the 1st Gurkhas began to extend out from the north-west corner of the camp and began to fire in enfilade into the attacking tribesmen in the camp.

 Once the other regiments had been awakened by the sound of fighting, the 20th Punjab infantry under Lieutenant Colonel Meiklejohn and Lieutenant Thompson and a company of the 3rd Sikhs under Lieutenant Finnis, began to move through the camp, killing several tribesmen, often at the point of a bayonet.

 A group of tribesmen had reached the north-east of the camp and begin firing into the defenders' perimeter.
 At this time, illumination star shells were fired by nearby artillery stationed on a mountain-side, illuminating the camp along with daybreak.
 Shortly after this, the tribesmen began to retreat after losing the element of surprise.

 A 61-man squadron of the 1st Punjab Cavalry, led by Major O’Mealy, was then sent out north towards the Inzar Kotal, in pursuit of the tribesmen, killing at least 50 of them during the 11-mile pursuit.

 Aftermath

 The attack came as a surprise to the British, prompting Wana to be permanently garrisoned up until the dissolution of the British Raj in 1947.

-During the attack, two British officers, two Indian officers and 19 soldiers were killed with another 43 wounded.
+During the attack, two British officers, two Indian officers and 209 soldiers were killed with another 43 wounded.
 Most of the British casualties consisted of the Gurkhas who bore the brunt of the initial attack.

 At least one-hundred tribesmen were killed in the attack on the camp, with a further fifty cut down and killed by the 1st Punjab Cavalry pursuit.
 The attack of the camp was succeeded by a set of British reprisal attacks on Mashud territory, eventually subduing the tribes in March 1895.